johnraealbay/johnraealbay/README.md

 - 🔭 I'm currently working on **Software Development**

-- 🌱 I'm currently learning **Frameworks, Software Development and Web Development**
+- 🌱 I'm currently learning **Frameworks, Software Development and Networking**

 - 🤝 I'm looking for help with **Senior Developers and Software Engineers**